Image

 • clearly associated with law enforcement

 If you are going through a checkpoint in Saline County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our skilled Saline County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
-Contact us online to review your case with a kind and cunning DUI attorney near you today.
+Our experienced Saline County, MO attorneys will fearlessly defend you and protect your rights in the court of law.
+Contact us online to discuss your case with a compassionate and cunning DUI attorney near you today.

-Through Combs Waterkotte, you have access to some of the best criminal defense services in the Saline County, MO area.
-At Combs Waterkotte, a DUI attorney near you will fight for your rights and provide you with an infallible defense when you have been charged with driving under the influence of alcohol or drugs in Saline County or anywhere in Missouri.
-In addition, our top Saline County, MO defense lawyers can help you with a wide range of other kinds of cases, including:
+Get the best quality criminal defense available in Saline County, MO through Combs Waterkotte.
+At Combs Waterkotte, a DUI attorney near you will fight for your rights and navigate the legal process when you have been arrested for driving under the influence in Saline County or anywhere in Missouri.
+In addition, our top Saline County, MO defense lawyers can help you with a variety of other case types, including:

-Learn more about the different DUI cases in Missouri and what the DUI attorneys near you with Combs Waterkotte near Saline County, MO can do to help you.
+Learn more about different kinds of DUI cases in Missouri and how Combs Waterkotte’s DUI attorneys in Saline County, MO can defend you.

-There is no time to waste.
-If you were stopped or arrested for driving under the influence near Saline County, MO, you need to hire a trustworthy DUI attorney near you.
-Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
+Do not waste any time.
+If you have been stopped or arrested for driving under the influence near Saline County, MO, find a DUI attorney near you whom you can trust.
+A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
 Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Saline County, MO will protect you.
-Contact our Saline County, MO defense law firm now to consult a lawyer about your rights, your case and your future.
+Contact our Saline County, MO defense law firm right away to consult a lawyer about your rights, your case and your future.

 View Service Areas